Misconduct that Occurs at a Mass Gathering

 The University takes mass gatherings of students very seriously because these gatherings have the potential to inflict great harm on students, law enforcement officials, and the community at large.
 In past gatherings, students and University officials have been injured and the University, Durham community members, and local businesses have suffered substantial property damage.

 The University has gone to great lengths to work with and educate students on the dangers of committing misconduct while at a mass gathering.
-As part of that effort, the University wants to make it clear to students what the consequences for such misconduct will be.
+As part of that effort, the University wants to make it clear to students what the consequences of such misconduct will be.

 Possible Interim Suspension/Campus Ban